- Bucket List

 Day 7: Tour to Masada, En Gedi, Dead Sea; fly out evening

-On our last day in Israel, I knew exactly what I wanted to do before leaving—hike up the ancient Masada fortress at sunrise.
+On our last day of our amazing 7-day Israel and Jordan trip, I knew exactly what I wanted to do before leaving—hike up the ancient Masada fortress at sunrise.
 We had to be up at 2:45am to take a small bus down to the fortress in the dark, and then started up the winding path as the sky began to lighten.

 The Romans built a ramp up to the fortress (which still exists) using Jewish slave labor, and the rebels in Masada refused to attack and kill their fellow countrymen, even knowing that it was ultimately dooming themselves.
 The entire group committed mass suicide rather than be taken prisoner.
 It is such a sad and powerful story.